Mdmanish/todo-simple-project/README.md

 - `created_at`: Date and time when the task was created (auto-generated)
 - `modified_at`: Date and time when the task was last modified (auto-generated)

+## Celery Tasks

+### Send Reminder Emails

+- **Task Name:** `send_reminder_emails`
+- **Description:** Sends reminder emails for tasks whose deadlines are approaching.
+- **Functionality:**
+  - Uses APScheduler to schedule reminder emails 1 hour and 15 minutes before the task deadline.
+  - Sends an email to the user reminding them of the upcoming task deadline.

 ## Installation